 All of our heat reflecting mirror coatings can be modified in regards to optical transmittance and reflection wavelength ranges, as well as to the cut-on and cut-off filter wavelength and angles of incidences.
-Please use our inquiry form for custom optics, to conveniently inquire your custom designed hot mirror or just contact us for help, further information and details.
+Please use our inquiry form for custom optics, to conveniently inquire your custom designed hot mirror or just contact us by email for help, further information and details.

 For a quotation for our SIR hot mirrors with individual dimensions, please click the button below:

 48-h Express Optics Service available

 All given details and specifications are mean reference values and are not guaranteed.
 In addition, please consider our "Notes on technical specifications"